 However, there are several issues with this.
 One important one is that the lack of regulation makes it possible for swindlers, scammers, and fraudsters to get away with large sums of money by convincing people that their ICO is legitimate.

 Because ICOs are very easy to set up as scams, investors must take extreme care to avoid investing their money in a scam.
 To evaluate the authenticity of an ICO, you must do due diligence by assessing how accountable or real they are.

 It’s a significant red flag if it’s almost hard to detect their presence or existence on crypto-related topics.
-There have been reports of celebrities encouraging followers to invest in ICOs that were later shown to be frauds.
+There are more things to know about an ICO.
+Certain reports of celebrities encouraging followers to invest in ICOs were later shown to be frauds.